mayaanne/foundations/sprint-5/js-minesweeper.md

 Open the `index.html` in your code editor.
 You don't need to actually modify it at all, but it helps to get an idea of what's inside.

 Notice that we have a containing div with class board but... it's empty!
-We're going to fill that up with cells, but we're going to do it using our JavaScript skills.
+We're going to fill that up with cells, but rather than changing this file, we're going to do it using our JavaScript skills.

-Open the `index.html` in your internet browser.
+Now open the `index.html` in your internet browser.
 You should see a message near the top of the screen telling you to define a board object.

 Right then, let's get something working!
 Open up minesweeper.js and take a look.

 Uncomment the var board = near the top and then complete the statement by adding {}, defining board as an empty object.

 Save the file and reload the page in your browser.
 It should tell you to add a cells property.